 It will also make you much more employable when you apply for your next oil and gas job.

 Even if you’re not planning on applying for an oil and gas job right now, it’s always a good idea to keep abreast of what’s happening in the market.
 You need to know what oil and jas jobs and roles are in demand.

 To do this, you should register your job preferences on recruitment and careers websites, like LinkedIn.
 Even if you don’t click on every link, signing up for job notifications keeps you up to date with what’s going on in the market.

 It means that when your perfect oil and gas job does come along, you won’t miss out.

 Make sure your certifications are up to date

 Whether you’re a Technician or an Engineer, you must make sure that you’re qualified to do the role at hand.
 This means checking your qualifications are up to date and retaking any certifications as needed.

 The earlier you find and resolve any issues, the better.
 After all, the more prepared you are, the fewer issues or delays you’ll find when it’s time to start applying for an oil and gas job.

 Stay up to date with Energy Resourcing

-Finding the perfect job is about a lot more than opening your web browser.
-At Primat, we’re proud to offer support and job advice to our candidates, as well as connect them to the best jobs in the industry.
+Finding the perfect oil and gas job is about a lot more than opening your web browser.
+At Energy Resourcing, we’re proud to offer support and job advice to our candidates and connect them to the best jobs in the industry.